derewor/SaaS-sale-analysis/README.md

 # SaaS-sale-analysis
-The business performance of SaaS company
+The business performance of SaaS selling company

 ## Objective
 This project aimed at evaluating the business performace of SaaS company to redefine the business strategy.